Myriam3/FullStackEngineerChallenge/README.md

 ## Connection, Admin and User

-The are two modes Admin and User.
+There are two modes Admin and User.
-The is no user authentification (not implemented).
+There is no user authentification (not implemented).
-Instead there is a **choice between 2 users for testing the 2 views** (Admin and User) that are automatically connected (a the current user).
+Instead there is a **choice between 2 users for testing the 2 views** (Admin and User) that are automatically connected (as the current user).
 The LocalStorage is used to check if the user is logged in (in _/frontend/src/router/_).
 The logged out button reset the current user.

 ## Client Router